Canon's RF mount explained

 A close-up view of a photographer's hands fitting a Drop-In Filter Mount Adapter EF-EOS R with V-ND filter to a Canon EOS R5 C camera.

 The Drop-In Filter Mount Adapter EF-EOS R not only enables you to use EF lenses on an EOS R System camera but also adds the ability to use drop-in filters.
+This removes the need to fit filters on the front of a lens, which is especially useful for wide-angles with a large front lens element.
+This adapter is available with either a variable neutral density (V-ND) filter or circular polarising (C-PL) filter.
 A variable ND filter such as the one in the adapter being fitted here to an EOS R5 C will help control the amount of light entering the camera, which is useful for filmmakers wanting to shoot with wide aperture/slow shutter speed combinations in bright light.

 Canon RF Mount FAQs